sireum/v3/readme.md

   * `VM Parameters`: `-XX:+UseG1GC -XX:ReservedCodeCacheSize=900m -Xss1M -XX:+CMSClassUnloadingEnabled`

 * IntelliJ uses `make` as the default build system.
-  For Scala projects, this means that it often misses some dependencies when compiling Scala codebase.
-  To address this, use the SBT ([idea-sbt-plugin](https://github.com/orfjackal/idea-sbt-plugin)) plugin.
+  For Scala projects, it is best to Sbt using the ([idea-sbt-plugin](https://github.com/orfjackal/idea-sbt-plugin)) plugin.

   * Set `idea-sbt-plugin` settings by opening `IntelliJ`->`Preference`->`Other Settings`->`SBT`